 A CT scan uses X-rays, which means that the patient receives a small amount of ionizing radiation during the exam.
 The effective radiation dose for a CT scan of the head, however, is relatively low—just one fifth of the dose delivered during an abdominal scan and one third of that delivered in a spinal scan.

 If you have a condition that may necessitate brain imaging, it’s important to thoroughly discuss your symptoms and health history with your doctor so they can order the most appropriate type of exam for your needs.
-If you would like more information about CT and MRI exams, click the links below to access our free resources.
+To learn more about imaging options and other health care advice, subscribe to our blog.

 “Magnetic Resonance Imaging (MRI)—Head.”
 Radiologyinfo.org.
 Accessed 15 Feb 2019.